vyastreb/sem2surface/doc/SEM2surface_Documentation.md

     + It is supposed that the SEM image has information block (FOV, magnification, etc.) in the bottom side of the image.
 This block is automatically trimmed.
 If it is not the case, the user can manually trim the image.
     + Image names with the full path is stored in the log file.
-    + If requested Gaussian filter is applied to the images.
+    + If requested, a Gaussian filter is applied to the images.

 ![Original SEM images from three BSE detectors](sems.jpg){#fig:original_image}